ginstrom/paladin-novel/chapters/12_paladins-rise.md

 "The power isn't always there," he said quietly.
 "Sometimes I reach for it and find nothing.
 What happens when someone really needs help and I can't—"

 "Then you do what you can with your hands and your sword, same as always."
 Pell's voice was matter-of-fact.
-"But that doesn't mean you should hide from the gift when it is there."
+"But that doesn't mean you should hide from the gift when it's there."

 Before Gond could respond, Sim appeared at the top of the path, slightly out of breath from the climb.
 "Gond, you need to come down.
 There's someone here to see you."